cbaggers/cepl/docs/008 - textures - making and freeing them.md

 Auto conversion:
-Jungl can help with types by providing conversions from lisp types to their equivalent image formats.
+Cepl can help with types by providing conversions from lisp types to their equivalent image formats.

 The convertable types are: `:ubyte :byte :ushort :short :uint :int :float`